fredrickgithinji/fredrickgithinji/README.md

-GITHINJI:
+ Hi, am Githinji

-- Solarpunk enthusiast
+✓ a solorpunk enthusiast
-- Mechatronics engineer
+✓ mechatronics engineer
-- Robotics
+✓ extremely passionate about robotics.

 Vision:- leaving light in the dark